DoubleHelixX/RoyalAggression-/README.md

-# RoyalAggression-
+# RoyalAggression

-I had the idea of creating a fighting game website for a while now so naturally once I learned the skills to create such a thing I decided to do a sample site based on the theme "Fighting Game".
-It was also for a school project and in all actuality I done this site in 1 week.
-I stopped there because again its a sample site.
-A whole new site design might be a future project of mines with the same theme.
-Anyways hope you enjoy !
+About: A fighting game inspired/themed website I made for a school project.
+The idea was to create a simple site to display html/css skills.
+Being that I am a huge fighting game fanatic I went alittle overboard with it and tested out alot of javascript elements.

+Features: sound effects, html, javascript, css.

+Side Note: I completed this within the span of 3 days and it was my first time creating a full on site.